QuantEcon/lecture-dynamics/lectures/black_litterman.md

 One is a model of Black and Litterman {cite}`black1992global` that imputes to the decision maker distrust of historically estimated mean returns but still complete trust of estimated covariances of returns.

-The second model also imputes to the decision maker doubts about his  statistical model, but now by saying that, because of that distrust,  the decision maker uses a version of  robust control theory described in this lecture [Robustness](https://python-advanced.quantecon.org/robustness.html).
+The second model also imputes to the decision maker doubts about his  statistical model, but now by saying that, because of that distrust,  the decision maker uses a version of  robust control theory described in this lecture {doc}`Robustness <tools:robustness>`.

 The famous **Black-Litterman** (1992) {cite}`black1992global` portfolio choice model was motivated by the finding that with high frequency or